North Korea fires missile over Japan that lands far out in the Pacific

 SEOUL/TOKYO: North Korea fired a missile that flew over Japan's northern Hokkaido far out into the Pacific Ocean on Friday, South Korean and Japanese officials said, further ratcheting up tensions after Pyongyang's recent test of its most powerful nuclear bomb.

-The missile flew over Japan and landed in the Pacific about 2,000 km (1,240 miles) east of Hokkaido, Japan's Chief Cabinet Secretary Yoshihide Suga told reporters in a hastily organised media conference.
+The missile flew over Japan and landed in the Pacific about 2,000 km (1,240 miles) east of Hokkaido, Japanese Chief Cabinet Secretary Yoshihide Suga told reporters.

-"These repeated provocations on the part of North Korea are impermissible and we protest in the strongest words," Suga said.
+(For a graphic on North Korea's missile and nuclear tests, click http://tmsnrt.rs/2f3Y8rQ)

 Warning announcements about the missile blared around 7 a.m.
-(2200 GMT Thursday) in the town of Kamaishi, northern Japan, footage from national broadcaster NHK showed.
+(2200 GMT Thursday) in the town of Kamaishi in northern Japan, footage from national broadcaster NHK showed.

+U.S. Secretary of Defense Jim Mattis said the launch "put millions of Japanese into duck and cover", although residents in northern Japan appeared calm and went about their business as normal.

 The missile reached an altitude of about 770 km (480 miles) and flew for about 19 minutes over a distance of about 3,700 km (2,300 miles), according to South Korea's military - far enough to reach the U.S. Pacific territory of Guam.

-The U.S. military said soon after that it had detected a single intermediate range ballistic missile.
+The U.S. military said soon after the launch it had detected a single intermediate range ballistic missile but the missile did not pose a threat to North America or the U.S. Pacific territory of Guam, towards which Pyongyang had previously threatened to launch a missile.

+U.s. officials said Washington's commitments to the defence of its allies remained "ironclad".
+Secretary of State Rex Tillerson called for "new measures" against North Korea and that "these continued provocations only deepen North Korea's diplomatic and economic isolation".

+The United Nations Security Council was to meet at 3 p.m.
+EDT (1900 GMT) on Friday at the request of the United States and Japan, diplomats said, just days after the 15-member council unanimously stepped up sanctions against North Korea over its Sept.
+3 nuclear test.
+Those sanctions imposed a ban on the country's textile exports and capping imports of crude oil.

 North Korea has launched dozens of missiles under young leader Kim Jong Un as it accelerates a weapons programme designed to give it the ability to target the United States with a powerful, nuclear-tipped missile.